dalbay/Node.js-Tutorials/README.md

 Take out the fs.readFile() method from the code and use the *synchronous version for the read function - fs.readFileSync()*, and place it in the top level. *Top Level code is only executed once in the beginning*.
 <br/>

-In other words: The Callback function ```http.createServer((req,res) => { … });*  )```  is the code that is executed every time a user makes a new request.
+In other words:
+The Callback function ```http.createServer((req,res) => { … });*  )```  is the code that is executed every time a user makes a new request.
 The code that is outside the callback function, the top-level code, is only executed once when we start the program.
-Therefore, a better approach is to cut out the file reader from the callback function and place a synchronous file-reader at the top-level.
+Therefore, a better approach is to cut out the file reader from the callback function and place a synchronous file reader at the top-level.
-Update your code to:
+Updated code:

 ```javascript
 // top-level code - use synchronous read function.
 	const data = fs.readFileSync(`${__dirname}/dev-data/data.json`, 'utf-8');